Airoflare/Tasklytics/readme.md

     *   **Statuses:** Define your own workflow statuses (e.g., To Do, In Progress, Done).
     *   **Priorities:** Set custom priority levels for your tasks.
     *   **Tags:** Organize your tasks with custom tags.
+*   **Workspaces:**
+    *   Create and manage multiple workspaces to separate projects.
+    *   Each workspace has its own tasks, statuses, priorities, and tags.
 *   **Internationalization:** Supports multiple languages (English, German, and Spanish).
 *   **Theming:** Switch between light and dark themes.
 *   **Timezone Support:** Display dates and times in your local timezone.